-- Do you spend some time being active, such as doing some cardio, playing sports, or going on daily walks?
+- Do you spend some time being active, such as doing cardio, playing sports, or going on daily walks?

 - Are you regularly getting outside and getting some sun?
 And if not, have you checked your vitamin D levels?

-For more, we have a full article on how to bulk the healthy way.
+We have a full article on how to bulk the healthy way.

 - Choose a good hypertrophy workout routine, follow it consistently, and bring your best effort to each rep of each set, especially on the big compound lifts.
 Your workouts should be challenging, with your sets brought within a rep or two of muscular failure.
 And you should be fighting to outlift yourself, trying to add weight to your lifts or eke out extra reps.

 - Eat enough protein, aiming to get at least 0.8 grams of protein per pound bodyweight per day.
 For a 170-pound guy, that’s at least 136 grams of protein per day.
 And try to spread that protein out between your meals and snacks, with at least 20 grams every time you eat.
 Bonus points if you eat 4–5 meals per day (including snacks).